dpetersonVT23/Duty-Scheduler/README.md

 - N          = NOT AVAILABLE FOR DUTY
 - B          = AVAILABLE IF NEEDED (BACKUP)

-Please see example below for entering "NOT AVAILABLE FOR DUTY" and "BACKUP" entries:
+Please see example below for entering "NOT AVAILABLE FOR DUTY" entries:

 ![](images/excel_image_2.png)